 •Lower pelvis on this side

 Outward foot roll causes:

 •Outward rotation of the femur

-Excessive pronation or supination disrupt the bodys natural alignment and cause excessive impact when the foot strikes the floor....leading to poor joint health.
+Excessive pronation or supination disrupts the body's natural alignment and causes excessive impact when the foot strikes the floor, leading to poor joint health.

 A breakdown of how your feet affect your balance.